Visa applicants in Indonesia may apply for a visa to the United States at the U.S. Embassy in Jakarta or at the U.S. Consulate in Surabaya.

-- One-day processing is NOT possible.
+- One-day processing is not possible.
 We require a minimum of two business days to process your visa application, even for urgent travel.
 Please plan ahead and apply early to avoid travel delays.

 - All documents must be submitted in English, including your online application form DS-160.

-NOTE: GVP applications must be received directly from the appropriate ministry, embassy, or international organization, and must be submitted through their designated couriers, NOT through U.S. Embassy personnel.
+NOTE: GVP applications must be received directly from the appropriate ministry, embassy, or international organization, and must be submitted through their designated couriers, not through U.S. Embassy personnel.

 ADDITIONAL PROCESSING TIME

-Applications may require additional administrative processing; therefore delaying visa issuance.
+Applications may require additional administrative processing; therefore, delaying visa issuance.
 Most administrative processing is resolved within two weeks, but timing will vary depending on individual circumstances and we cannot predict in advance how long it may take.
 Our Consular Section will inform the applicant as soon as the case is processed to conclusion.